 - All sharps including: hypodermic needles and syringes with needles attached.

 This is collected separately from your normal waste in specially provided sharps boxes or yellow sacks.
 Collections are provided free of charge and the frequency of collections is suited to each case.

 Sharps collections can be arranged over the phone by calling 0800 328 6023.
 Anyone requiring a clinical waste sack collection will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
 We require your healthcare professional to confirm whether the waste you produce is infectious.
 You can download the form at the bottom of this page and return to:

 For further advice, to request a clinical waste form by post or to request a temporary clinical waste collection please contact Veolia, our contractor, on 0800 328 6023.

-- For users of the clinical waste service containers/sacks must be left at the boundary of your property for collection by 7.30am on day of collection.
+Containers/sacks must be left at the boundary of your property for collection by 7am on day of collection.